Frequently Asked Questions

 Can my Academic Internship Program class count toward my minor?

 Yes, with department approval, a business-related Academic Internship (AIP197) course can count as 1 business minor elective.
-To petition for department approval, submit your AIP-approved Learning Agreement form to the advising office or to email@example.com for approval after your faculty advisor has signed it.
+For department approval, submit your AIP Learning Agreement Form to the advising office or to email@example.com for approval after your faculty advisor has signed it.
 A maximum of 1 AIP197 class can be applied toward the business minor.

 No accounting minor or entrepreneurship & innovation minor credit is given for Academic Internship courses.

 Students may double minor in Business and Accounting.
 Econ/MGT 4: Financial Accounting and MGT 5: Managerial Accounting may be applied toward both minors.
 However, upper-division courses may not overlap.
 Please consult with your college academic advisor before declaring either minor in order to ensure that you will not exceed the maximum unit limitation by pursuing two minors.